 French Quarter Restaurants

 French Quarter does not have a table service option.
-Its only restaurant is the food hall—Sassagoula Floatworks and Food Factory.
+Its only restaurant is the food hall—Sassagoula Floatworks and Food Factory, typically open 6AM to midnight.
 Sassagoula is a fine food court, but nowhere near as good as Caribbean Beach’s Centertown Market.

 Besides the standard fare (burgers, pizza, pasta), Sassagoula offers a few New Orleans specialties, such as po’ boy sandwiches, beignets, and jambalaya.
 Unfortunately the online menu is out of date as of this review.